mayur57/AOC/README.md

 ## Contribution
 Please feel free to dig into the solutions and fix any edge cases!
-I'll do a cleanup before New Years to archive this repository (and probably C++ solutions?
-Go?!
-Who knows.).
+I'll do a cleanup eventually.
 Thank you!